An IRA (Individual Retirement Arrangement) is a retirement account you can use if you have earned income that offers tax benefits.

 - Less than $10,000, then you can take a partial deduction.

 - $10,000 or more, then you cannot take a deduction.

 Roth IRAs are similar to Traditional IRAs, but there are some important differences.
-The first is that Roth IRA contributions are made with AFTER-TAX dollars.
-You cannot deduct these contributions from your income during tax season.
+The first is that a Roth IRA contribution is made with AFTER-TAX dollars.
+You don’t get a tax deduction up-front like with a traditional IRA.